keilmillerjr/shuffle-module/readme.md

 ## Usage

 From within your layout, you will load the Shuffle module.
 Shuffle keeps presentation and logic separate.
 It is up to you to create your objects and apply properties to them.
-You will then create an instance of the class, passing the following parameters: array containing your objects, the objects type, optional boolean if you want reset the selected slot when changing list.
+You will then create an instance of the class.

 ```squirrel
 // Load the Shuffle module